Current/Returning Students FAQ

 - The course is not offered in the current semester.

 You can check available course seats within the registration system, and whether the course is reserved for another profile/program in the Timetable and Registration Guide.
-You may call the Registration Help Line at 514-931-5701 to seek clarification as to why you’re unable to take the course or to request that it be proposed.
+Please use the HELPLINE CHAT to seek clarification as to why you’re unable to take the course or to request that it be proposed.

 Students sometimes wish to take additional university prerequisites that are not part of their program, or to take more than their normal course load.
 During your registration, please contact registration help chat.
 If the advisor agrees to the extra course, they will propose it, and add the necessary registration permission so that you can register for the extra course and finalize on your own.

 The deadline for online registration is listed in the Internet Registration Timetable & Registration Guide, which is available on the College’s website and on your student portal – Go to MyDawson -> My College Services.
 These deadlines are also publicized on MyDawson and on TV screens in the College.